Cold Weather Advice

 - Check local TV, radio and internet for weather and traffic reports before travelling.
-The Met Office will provide regular updates on their website.
+The Met Office will provide regular updates in their Weather Warning Guide;

 - Make sure your car is in good mechanical order and your tyres are in good condition.

 - Ensure both windscreens and all windows are thoroughly defrosted and ice free before driving.